The Pulse (B.C): In the Dark Water 3

-Now that classes are over it occurs to me that Old Rex, like Prufrock, may have been like all of us, with desires left stranded on the shore.
-At one point in his life, he may even have heard the mermaids singing, each to each.
-Perhaps he too said to himself that There will be time to murder and create, / And time for all the works and days of hands / That lift and drop a question on your plate.
-Yet at what point did he realize he was out of time?
-When did he first understand that the beautiful mermaids were never going to sing to him?
+Now that classes are over it occurs to me that Old Rex, like Prufrock, was like all of us, with desires left stranded on the shore.
+At one point in his life, he heard the mermaids singing, each to each, and said to himself, There will be time to murder and create, / And time for all the works and days of hands / That lift and drop a question on your plate.
+Yet at what point did he see that he was out of time?
+When did he see that the mermaids wouldn’t sing to him?

-Where to fit Prufrock’s crisis of existentialism and meaning?
-Is it the end of the epic — the death of a literary form that once encompassed the meaning of entire civilizations?
-Is it Beauty’s revenge — the perfume from a dress that makes Prufrock so digress?
+Where to situate Prufrock’s crisis of meaning?
+With the death of the epic, which once encompassed the meaning of entire civilizations?
+With Beauty’s revenge, and the perfume from a dress that makes us think of other things?
 Or does Prufrock’s journey signal the end of love, and the beginning of tragedy?

-I share in Prufrock's uncertainty, the slippery digits of time cascading like water down the faucet.
+I share in Prufrock's uncertainty, the slippery current of time cascading down the faucet.
 I see the months, weeks, and days that I should've spent huddled over my books instead of sitting on Wreck Beach and lingering by the chambers of the sea.
 Like Macbeth, I’ve made my own bed, drawn my own bath.
-The only thing I’m sure about is that it’s already the tomorrow for whom the bells toll.
-The bells ring again and again, as if there is no yesterday and as if tomorrow is too monotonous to think about: To-morrow, and to-morrow, and to-morrow / Creeps in this petty pace from day to day, / To the last syllable of recorded time.

 The three witches hail us from the side of the road.
-I’m too surprised to ride on, but listen instead to their strange and terrifying words.
+I’m too surprised to ride on, so I listen to their strange and terrifying words.
 “List, Matthew, the Earth will come crashing down in a hail of orange beams.
 Your English exam is the least of your worries!”

 Charlotte, Emily, and Cynthia triangulate their thoughts, which appear to be on their exam papers, but which are in fact in a metaphysical dimension, somewhere at the bottom of a metal pot.
 They’re dipping their ladles in the pot, fishing for big words with Greek prefixes to dispel the old phallocentrism, which Emily defined the other day (as she reclined on a pillow, her light brown hair glowing incandescent in the sunlight of the afternoon) as a Darwinian inevitability.
 I responded, “Emily, you’re dumb as a post.”
 Undeterred, Emily continued: “Men fixate on cleavage while the smell of womyn's burning hair drifts into the air.
 Salem.
 High school football.
 War.
 Bush.
 Trump.
 Global Warming.
 It's all your fault.”
 Charlotte added, “And we’re tired of your noisy stand-up peeing routine, splashing all over the bathroom floor!”

 I see the smoke from the singed hair of burning witches float toward the rafters above me, up through history and basketball hoops.
 Reaching the ceiling, the smoke sits still or malingers.
-It drifts slowly, like a cat, around the male pennants that flutter into the cold air.
+It drifts slowly, like a cat, around the pennants fluttering in the cold air.
 I hear Cynthia saying, Your images are all wrong.
 That's not it.
 That's not it, at all.